What is the purpose of an Arbitration Agreement?

 - Rescind an employment offer or terminate their employment

 For some employers, an Arbitration Agreement would be preferred but may not be a deal-breaker.
 In other situations, employers may specifically require that all employees sign an Arbitration Agreement as a condition of employment.

 Be aware that not all arbitration agreements will be considered valid if they are challenged in court.
 For instance, it may be worded incorrectly, biased toward the employer, or forces the employee to cover too much of the cost.
 In those situations, the employee might file a lawsuit in court to challenge the agreement and request to move forward with their case with a judge or jury.

-In the vast majority of situations, an electronic or digital signature will have just as much force and effect as an original signature.
-While there may be situations where a digital signature is not an option, these circumstances are rare.
+In the vast majority of situations, an electronic signature will have just as much force and effect as an original signature.
+While there may be situations where an electronic signature is not an option, these circumstances are rare.

 Get more information about Arbitration Agreements